oit-ipbl/portal/setup/dockerros.md

 - As follows, click the icon of the terminal in the ros container, and execute `cd ~/catkin_ws` to run various ros programs.

 <image src="../image/ubuntu_terminal.jpg">

-### Copy and paste between windows and ubuntu(ROS container)

-- Basically, you can paste strings that you copied in Windows into the container (and vice versa).
-- However, the string you copied in Windows cannot be pasted directly into the terminal emulator in the container (probably due to the specification of the container and the VNC client).
-- In that case, you can copy strings in the following two ways.
-  1. Open the educational material in the container's web browser (Chrome) and copy the strings in the container.
-You can paste the strings to the terminal emulator.
-  2. Paste strings you copied on Windows once into the editor or address bar of the browser in the container.
-You can paste the strings that you copied again in the container into the terminal emulator.

 ### Direct access directory and files inside the ROS container
 - Some directories in the container can be accessed directly from Windows without using the VNC client.